-- (3) The Minister may determine, on the recommendation of the Council and by notice in the Gazette, whether or not any qualification other than a qualification referred to in subsection (2), and granted subsequent to the date specified in such notice by the educational institution referred to in that subsection, entitles the holder thereof to registration in terms of this Act. - (4) The Minister may repeal or amend, on the recommendation of the Council, any notice published in terms of subsection (2) or (3), if it appears to the Minister that the educational institution in respect of which such notice was published has made satisfactory provision to comply with the requirements of this Act or with the prescribed or other conditions referred to in subsection (2)(b). - (5) A qualification specified in a notice issued in terms of subsection (2) which had been granted by an educational institution to which the notice relates between the date specified in such notice and the date of the repeal of such notice, does not entitle the holder thereof to registration in terms of this Act. - (6) The Council may appoint in writing, for the purposes of subsection (2)(b), a person to investigate, subject to section 52, whether the prescribed conditions, and the conditions and requirements determined by the Council, in respect of an educational institution referred to in that subsection are being complied with by such educational institution, and to report to the Council on such investigation within such period of time and in such manner as the Council may determine and specify in such written appointment.
+- (3) The Minister may determine, on the recommendation of the Council and by notice in the Gazette, whether or not any qualification other than a qualification referred to in subsection (2), and granted subsequent to the date specified in such notice by the educational institution referred to in that subsection, entitles the holder thereof to registration in terms of this Act. - (4) The Minister may repeal or amend, on the recommendation of the Council, any notice published in terms of subsection (2) or (3), if it appears to the Minister that the educational institution in respect of which such notice was published has made satisfactory provision to comply with the requirements of this Act or with the prescribed or other conditions referred to in subsection (2)(b). - (5) A qualification specified in a notice issued in terms of subsection (2) which had been granted by an educational institution to which the notice relates between the date specified in such notice and the date of the repeal of such notice, does not entitle the holder thereof to registration in terms of this Act. - (6) The Council may appoint in writing, for the purposes of subsection (2)(b), a person to investigate, subject to section 55, whether the prescribed conditions, and the conditions and requirements determined by the Council, in respect of an educational institution referred to in that subsection are being complied with by such educational institution, and to report to the Council on such investigation within such period of time and in such manner as the Council may determine and specify in such written appointment.

-33. Registration and use of additional qualifications and specialities in terms of this section, including the curricula concerned, the period of time required for and the nature of the education, tuition and training concerned, the examinations to be passed, and the educational institutions where such education, tuition and training may be completed.
+31. Registration of additional qualifications, specialities, professional categories and additional professional categories in terms of this section, including the curricula concerned, the period of time required for and the nature of the education, tuition and training concerned, the examinations to be passed, and the educational institutions where such education, tuition and training may be completed.

-- (1) The Minister may prescribe, from time to time and on the recommendation of the Council, the qualifications that may be registered as -

-- (a) additional qualifications;
+- (1) The Minister may prescribe, from time to time and on the recommendation of the Council, the qualifications that may be registered as - - (a) additional qualifications; - (b) specialities; - (c) professional categories or additional professional categories, may apply to the Council, in the form and manner determined by it, to have such additional qualification, speciality, professional category or additional professional category, as the case may be, entered against his or her name in the register concerned.

-- (b) specialities,

-- (2) Any registered person who, in addition to the qualification by virtue of which that person had been registered in the first instance, desires to - - (a) have an additional qualification; or registered, may apply to the Council, in the form and manner determined by it, to have such additional qualification or speciality, as the case may be, entered against his or her name in the register concerned.
+- (2) Any registered person who, in addition to the qualification by virtue of which that person had been registered in the first instance, desires to - - (a) have an additional qualification registered; or - (b) be registered - - (i) as a specialist; or - (ii) in another professional category or in an additional professional category,